 Munthali joined the Sporting KC Academy in Fall 2016 and brings a wealth of knowledge and experience to the club.
 In Alabama, he served as an assistant at the University of Montevallo and coached Birmingham-based youth team Vestavia Hills Soccer Club.
 In Toronto, Canada, Munthali was the Assistant Technical Director of Glen Shields Futbol Club.
 He currently holds his USSF B License and A-Youth License.

-As a professional player, Munthali joined the Montreal Impact in 2001, then of the North American Soccer League.
+As a professional player, Munthali was drafted by Montreal Impact in 2001, then of the North American Soccer League.
 His 10-year playing career spanned the U.S., Canada and China, highlighted by a 2001 USL Regular Season Championship with the Richmond Kickers.
 His time in China included stints with Nanchang Bayi FC and Shenyang Dongjin FC.

 Munthali enjoyed a prolific four-year college career at the University of Alabama at Birmingham (UAB) from 1997-2000.
 He was a four-time Conference USA All-Conference selection, a two-time All-South Region honoree, the 1997 Conference USA Freshman of the Year and an NCSAA All-American as a senior in 2000.
 Munthali, who led UAB to the Elite Eight in 1999 and the Sweet 16 in 2000, also participated in the 2001 Umbro College All-Star Game.